 ‘Monkey lives a quiet life, all alone in the jungle.
 That is, until a visitor arrives who makes himself right at home.
 But can Monkey and the Little One ever get along?
 A heart-warming tale of friendship and the power of jam sandwiches.

 Millie has a very special toy called Monkey.
 She won’t let anyone play with him, not even her best friend Lily.
 In fact, she won’t let anyone play with any of the toys at nursery until she realises that it’s no fun playing all by yourself… Buy this book

 All the family loves the new baby.
 But Poppy isn’t sure.
 Her baby brother just sleeps and eats and cries and cries!
-But one night, his crying suddenly stops: Poppy’s baby brother reaches out to her, and holding him close, she realizes something very special… A sincere and tender celebration of sibling love.
+But one night, his crying suddenly stops: Poppy’s baby brother reaches out to her, and holding him close, she realises something very special… A sincere and tender celebration of sibling love.

 Alfie doesn’t like writing.
 His letters come out back to front and upside down.
 And he certainly can’t tell Miss Catnip – everyone will laugh at him.
 But today, as the class write cards for a special occasion, will he finally find the courage to voice his fears?